Incentives and Efficiency in Constrained Allocation Mechanisms: Introduction

-Another prominent application of our theory is to house allocation, where a finite number of indivisible objects must be assigned to agents with unit-demand.
-Expressed this way, the house allocation problem is almost the opposite of the social choice problem: no two agents can be assigned the same object.
-Recently, \citeasnoun{PyUn17} provided a full characterization of the group strategy-proof\footnote{Roughly, a mechanism is group strategy-proof if no coalition of agents can jointly misreport their preferences, without harming anyone in the group and making at least one agent strictly better off.} and Pareto efficient house allocation mechanisms, building on earlier work by \citeasnoun{Papai00}.
-In an earlier version of this paper, we show how to use our results to replicate \citeasnoun{PyUn17} for a small number of agents.\footnote{The argument constructs a tedious change of variables to parameterize the \citeasnoun{PyUn17} as a special case of our general formulae in the three-agent case.
-Details are available from the authors on request.}
+Another prominent case of our theory is house allocation, where a finite number of indivisible objects must be assigned to agents with unit-demand.
+Expressed this way, the house allocation problem is almost the opposite of the social choice problem: no two agents can be assigned the same object. \citeasnoun{PyUn17} provided a full characterization of the group strategy-proof and Pareto efficient house allocation mechanisms.
+They showed that all such mechanisms are variants of the hierarchical exchange mechanisms of \citeasnoun{Papai00} where some agents can ``broker" objects and when exactly three agents remain, a ``braid" can form \cite{Bade16}.
+We generalize this problem and consider the case of combinatorial assignment where agents can be assigned bundles of up to $k$ goods.
+House allocation is the special case where $k=1$.
+We show that for $k\geq2$ the theory collapses and the only group strategy-proof and Pareto efficient mechanisms are sequential dictatorships.\footnote{Sequential dictatorship is a simple variant on the well-known serial dictatorship mechanism.
+In serial dictatorship, agents are called in a pre-specified order to choose their favorite object compatible with the choices of earlier dictators.
+In sequential dictatorship, the ordering of dictators can be endogenous to the choices of earlier dictators.}

-A third prominent problem that can be expressed as a constraint is the roommates problem, where an even number of agents need to match into pairs.
-In this case, the ``objects'' are the other agents and the constraint requires that: first, no agent is matched to herself; and second, if $i$ is assigned to $j$ then $j$ is commensurately assigned to $i$.
-In contrast to the previous two applications, to our knowledge no general characterization of the incentive compatible, efficient mechanisms had yet been discovered.
-As an application of our results, we provide such a characterization.
-We show that all group strategy-proof and Pareto efficient roommates mechanisms are ``generalized serial dictatorships,'' a class of mechanisms we will formally introduce later.\footnote{In common with standard serial dictatorship, there is a sequence of dictators and each dictator picks her favorite object among those that are possibly feasible with the choices of earlier dictators.
-In contrast to standard serial dictatorship, our generalized version allows the order of subsequent dictators to depend on the choices of earlier dictators, rather than being locked in a fixed order.} The fact that our results are useful in understanding and proving results across some well-known problems is a fortunate side-effect of the model's generality.
+A third prominent problem that can be expressed as a constraint is the roommates problem, where a number of agents need to be matched into pairs.
+In this case, the ``objects'' are the other agents and the constraint requires that: first, no agent is matched to herself; and second, if $i$ is assigned to $j$, then $j$ is also assigned to $i$.
+We use our results to demonstrate that all group strategy-proof and Pareto efficient roommate mechanisms are sequential dictatorships.